jgithub/catamaran/README.md

 * captures from where each log entry was generated
 * works equally well with classes that do and do *not* extend Rails base classes
 * supports the TRACE log level (or other log level less critical than DEBUG).
-* is capable of capturing logs at different log level thresholds from different parts of the app simultaneously
+* is capable of capturing logs at different severity thresholds from different parts of the app simultaneously
 * readily works with Rails
 * http://stackoverflow.com/questions/462651/rails-logger-format-string-configuration
 * http://stackoverflow.com/questions/3654827/logging-in-rails-app